GrumpyOldTroll/draft-jholland-quic-multicast/draft-jholland-quic-multicast.md

  * AEAD Algorithm: Present if Has Key is set.
 A value from <https://www.iana.org/assignments/aead-parameters/aead-parameters.xhtml>.
 The value MUST match a value provided in the "AEAD Algorithms List" of the transport parameter (see {{transport-parameter}}).
  * Key: present if and only if Has Key is set, with length determined by the AEAD Algorith value.
 Used to protect the packet contents of 1-RTT packets for the session as described in {{RFC9001}}.
- * Integrity Hash Algorithm: the hash algorithm used in integrity frames Several candidate iana registries, not sure which one to use?
+ * Integrity Hash Algorithm: the hash algorithm used in integrity frames
+> **Author's Note:** Several candidate iana registries, not sure which one to use?
 Some have only text for some possibly useful values:
    - <https://www.iana.org/assignments/named-information/named-information.xhtml#hash-alg>
    - <https://www.iana.org/assignments/tls-parameters/tls-parameters.xhtml#tls-parameters-18>
    - (text-only): <https://www.iana.org/assignments/hash-function-text-names/hash-function-text-names.xhtml>